vincentchachere/osticket-prereqs/README.md

 ### 1. ) Create a Resurce Group

-*For help with creating Virtual Machines and Resource Groups, refer to my lab [here](https://github.com/vincentchachere/virtual-machine).*

 Create a resource group named "RG-osTicket" in the "(US) West 3" region, then select **Review + Create** and click **Create**.

 *Double-check spelling when creating resources, virtual machines, regions, and similar inputs.
-Errors may require deletion and re-creation.*
+Errors may require deletion and re-creation.
+For help with creating Virtual Machines and Resource Groups, refer to [my other lab](https://github.com/vincentchachere/virtual-machine).*

 <p align="center">
 <img width="800" alt="E2C30B0C-FA81-4329-8F23-DBB018C41018" src="https://github.com/vincentchachere/osticket-prereqs/assets/161680745/4829d10a-d483-4c28-93a1-64034a6e0cf3">